ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

 Grammatically speaking, the *named_entity* operand is always an expression.
 Because `nameof` is not a reserved keyword, a nameof expression is always syntactically ambiguous with an invocation of the simple name `nameof`.
-For compatibility reasons, if a name lookup (§7.6.3) of the name `nameof` succeeds, the expression is treated as an *invocation_expression* -- regardless of whether the invocation is legal.
+For compatibility reasons, if a name lookup ([Simple names](expressions.md#simple-names)) of the name `nameof` succeeds, the expression is treated as an *invocation_expression* -- regardless of whether the invocation is legal.
 Otherwise it is a *nameof_expression*.

-The meaning of the *named_entity* of a *nameof_expression* is the meaning of it as an expression; that is, either as a *simple_name*, a *base*access* or a *member_access*.
-However, where the lookup described in §7.6.3 and §7.6.5 results in an error because an instance member was found in a static context, a *nameof_expression* produces no such error.
+The meaning of the *named_entity* of a *nameof_expression* is the meaning of it as an expression; that is, either as a *simple_name*, a *base_access* or a *member_access*.
+However, where the lookup described in [Simple names](expressions.md#simple-names) and [Member access](expressions.md#member-access) results in an error because an instance member was found in a static context, a *nameof_expression* produces no such error.

 It is a compile-time error for a *named_entity* designating a method group to have a *type_argument_list*.
 It is a compile time error for a *named_entity_target* to have the type `dynamic`.

 A *nameof_expression* is a constant expression of type `string`, and has no effect at runtime.
-Specifically, its *named_entity* is not evaluated, and is ignored for the purposes of definite assignment analysis (§5.3.3.20).
+Specifically, its *named_entity* is not evaluated, and is ignored for the purposes of definite assignment analysis ([General rules for simple expressions](variables.md#general-rules-for-simple-expressions)).
 Its value is the last identifier of the *named_entity* before the optional final *type_argument_list*, transformed in the following way:

 * The prefix "`@`", if used, is removed.
 * Each *unicode_escape_sequence* is transformed into its corresponding Unicode character.
 * Any *formatting_characters* are removed.

-These are the same transformations applied in §2.4.2 when testing equality between identifiers.
+These are the same transformations applied in [Identifiers](lexical-structure.md#identifiers) when testing equality between identifiers.

 TODO: examples